modio/modio-docs/public/en-us/features/monetization/purchase-servers/studio-as-purchase-server.md

 ### 1. Initiating transaction

 This request acts as an indicator of intent, to inform mod.io you are beginning a transaction.
 This step is necessary for book-keeping in the event a player's platform entitlement is consumed, but a purchase server does not finalize the transaction.
-This is not ideal as the player has then had the entitlement removed from their platform inventory, and they also have not been awarded their mod.io Virtual Currency credits.
+This is not ideal as the player has then had the entitlement removed from their platform inventory, and they also have not been awarded their mod.io Virtual Currency.
 The purchase server should save the returned _Transaction ID_ returned in this request for your book-keeping.

 We have two different request flows based on the operation that needs to be performed.
 This behaviour can be toggled via the `paymentflow_type` field which accepts `sku` or `in_ugc`.
-A `sku` request will mint tokens to the users wallet, which they can use to purchase mods with virtual currency on the mod.io platform.
+A `sku` request will mint Virtual Currency to the user's wallet, which they can use to purchase mods on the mod.io platform.
-An `in_ugc` request on the other hand, will mint and consume tokens immediately, which is primarily used for book-keeping and allocating funds to creators.
+An `in_ugc` request on the other hand, will mint and consume Virtual Currency immediately, which is primarily used for book-keeping and allocating funds to creators.

 #### Request (sku)